legobrick/meteocal-mp/software/installation.md

 ```

 # Glassfish setup
+Create a clean domain or recycle an older one.
 In order to make the authorization and authentication system provided by Glassfish work, the configuration of a **Realm** is needed.

 * To perform this operation you must start the server and open the *Glassfish Admin Console*.